 Louise de Querouailles to England.
-In April, 1730, the Duke of Richmond, Louise's grandson, and the Ambassador's son ascended Rook's Hill. near Goodwood, to make Charles [Calvert], 5th Lord Baltimore, a Mason.
+In April, 1730, the Duke of Richmond, Louise's grandson, and the Ambassador's son ascended Rook's Hill, near Goodwood, to make Charles [Calvert].
+5th Lord Baltimore, a Mason.
 This Lord Baltimore is said to have been present at the initiation of Frederic, Prince of Wales.
 A curious light on him is thrown by the letters of Madame Delaney.
-His mother was a daughter of the 1st Earl of Lichfield, whose wife was Charlotte Fitzroy, daughter of Charles II. by Barbara Villion
+His mother was a daughter of the 1st Earl of Lichfield, whose wife was Charlotte Fitzroy, daughter of Charles II. by Barbara

-Earl of Lichleid, whose who was characterized at Villers.
+Earl of Lichheld, whose whe was charlotte Francy, angle in the Villiers.
 1 The bulk of the correspondence of the Dukes of Montague was preserved at Montague House in Whitehall by the Dukes of Buccleuch and Queensbury.
 See Hist.
 MS. Commission, Report on the MSS. of the Duke of Buccleuch; Preserved at Montague House, Whitehall, vol. i., 1889.
 2 The Duke's father-in-law.
 Stoneyhurst Hall, rebuilt by Sir Richard Shireburne in 1892, ultimately came into possession of Mr. Thomas Weld, of Lulworth, and since 1794 has been the home of the famous Jesuit School.

-and since 1794 has been the home of the famous Jesuit School.
 3 Richard Towneley of Towneley, who had married a sister of Lord Widdrington, was taken a prisoner in the '15, but acquitted.
 Colonel Francis Towneley was executed after the '45.

-of Townely, Esq^r., deputy mayor.
+of Townely, Esqr., deputy mayor.
 In 1711 the mayor was the unfortunate James, Earl of Derwentwater.
-In 1715 no meeting was held, for a very obvious reason.
-In the accounts of 1745 is the following entry:-' P.S.
-2.6 for fixing the plates upon the staves which was taken off on account of the rebels coming hither, ' but the word rebels is written upon an erasure, and I suspect on the word duke.
-They only became rebels after their defeat.
-But about this time I observe a mixture of Whigs, so that as all political confidence must have been destroyed, everything of a political tendency in the Society must have ceased.
+In 1715 no meeting was held, for a very obvious In the accounts of 1745 is the following entry: - 'P.S.
+2.6 for fixing reason. the plates upon the staves which was taken off on account of the rebels coming hither, ' but the word rebels is written upon an erasure, and I suspect on the They only became rebels after their defeat.
+But about this time word duke.
+I observe a mixture of Whigs, so that as all political confidence must have been destroyed, everything of a political tendency in the Society must have ceased.
 The year 1766 is the last in which the meeting continued to be respectable.
-It has since fallen into the hands of inferior tradesmen, who are still possessed of the insignia of office, and who continue to assemble with the same old formalities, but with neither the danger nor dignity of their predecessors.''
+It has since fallen into the hands of inferior tradesmen, who are still possessed of the insignia of office, and who continue to assemble with the same old formalities, but with neither the danger nor dignity of their predecessors."
 An History of Richmondshire.
 By Thomas Durham Whitaker, L.L.D., 1823.
 Vol. ii., p.
 428.